Wordius/zola-mdhb/content/getting-started/flavours.md

 There are far too many flavours, or variants, of markdown to mention here.
 So I will only mention four: the original spec, Multimarkdown, Commonmark and Github-flavoured markdown.

-See [here](https://github.com/commonmark/commonmark-spec/wiki/Markdown-Flavors) if you’re interested in finding out more, but note that many on the list are versions tailored to specific apps or platforms.
+This [GitHub page](https://github.com/commonmark/commonmark-spec/wiki/Markdown-Flavors) has a more complete list if you’re interested in finding out more, but note that many of the versions listed are tailored to specific apps or platforms.

 ## Markdown – the original